-Endotracheal intubation (EI) is an emergency procedure most often performed in patients who are unconscious or who cannot breathe on their own.
-EI helps to prevent suffocation or obstruction of the passage of air.
+Endotracheal intubation (EI) is often an emergency procedure that’s performed on people who are unconscious or who can’t breathe on their own.
+EI maintains an open airway and helps prevent suffocation.

-In a typical EI, a patient is first given a heavy anesthetic.
-Then, a flexible plastic tube is placed into the trachea (windpipe) through the mouth or sometimes the nose to help the patient with breathing.
+In a typical EI, you’re given anesthesia.
+Then, a flexible plastic tube is placed into your trachea through your mouth to help you breathe.

-The windpipe is made from discs of tough cartilage, muscle, and connective tissue.
+Your trachea is made up of tough cartilage, muscle, and connective tissue.
 Its lining is composed of smooth tissue.
-Each time you breathe in, the windpipe gets slightly longer and wider—then returns to its normal size as you breathe out.
+Each time you breathe in, your windpipe gets slightly longer and wider.
+It returns to its relaxed size as you breathe out.

-You may need this procedure for one of the following reasons:
+You may need this procedure for any of the following reasons:

-- to open your airways so that you can receive an anesthetic, medication, or oxygen
+- to open your airways so that you can receive anesthesia, medication, or oxygen

 - to protect your lungs

-- if you have stopped or are having difficulty breathing
+- you’ve stopped breathing or you’re having difficulty breathing

 - you need a machine to help you breathe

-The administration of EI will enable your airway to completely open.
+EI keeps your airway open.
 This allows oxygen to pass freely to and from your lungs as you breathe.

-In most cases where EI must be performed, the patient will be under general anesthesia.
-Though most healthy people do not have any problems with general anesthesia, there is a small risk of long-term complications and, very rarely, death.
-These risks largely depend upon your general health and the type of procedure you are undergoing.
+Typically, you’ll be under general anesthesia during the procedure.
+This means that you won’t feel anything as the tube is inserted.
+Healthy people usually don’t have any problems with general anesthesia, but there’s a small risk of long-term complications.
+These risks largely depend on your general health and the type of procedure you’re undergoing.

-- medical conditions that involve your lungs, kidneys, or heart
+- chronic problems with your lungs, kidneys, or heart

-- family history of adverse reactions to anesthesia
+- a family history of adverse reactions to anesthesia

 - sleep apnea